Breeds

 Beloved Trickster Hares Annabelle, our latest Grand Champion, we sadly lost in childbirth, which is very rare and the first time its happened in decades of raising rabbits.

-Our Beverens do excellent on the show table, winning Best of Breed in shows of over 40 animals, multiple times, and Best Opposite Sex of Breed at National Convention in Del Mar in 2016.
+Our Beverens do excellent on the show table, winning Best of Breed in shows of over 40 animals, multiple times, including the West Coast Classic, and Best Opposite Sex of Breed at National Convention in Del Mar in 2016.
 A rabbit we sold a few months prior, won Beveren Nationals in 2017.

 Its been very exciting to promote this exceptional breed.
 Beveren come in black, blue, and blue-eyed white.
-We raise white, although we have a few blue animals left, they are used for a white breeding program so we often get sports.
+We only raise white.
 This breed is very old, coming from Beveren, Belgium, but was first recognized in the U.S. in 1925.
 Its on the Watch list by the Livestock Conservancy.
 Many dedicated breeders are working with this breed but we still need more to keep the viability going.
-For more info, visit the club page.

 IMG_1595